Float (2019 film)

-Float is a 2019 American computer-animated short film directed and written by Bobby Rubio, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
+Float is a 2019 American animated comedy short film directed and written by Bobby Rubio, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
 It is the fourth film in Pixar's SparkShorts program, and focuses on a son's ability to fly and the choice his father must make.
 The short was released on Disney+ on November 12, 2019.

 Plot

-A father is playing with his newborn son Alex in his front yard.
-While showing him a dandelion, Alex proceeds to float, surprising him.
-Watchful eyes begin to concern him as he grabs Alex and brings him back inside the house.
-Now four years old, Alex continues floating all over the darkened house as his father has become a hermit with a disheveled appearance.
-He keeps Alex on a leash and stuffs his backpack with rocks to keep him down, although these precautions are ineffective.
-They leave the house while trying to avoid the neighbors.
+A father is playing with his infant son, Alex, in the front yard of their house.
+When the father picks a dandelion and blows off the seeds, Alex begins to float in mid-air.
+The father is initially amazed, but grows concerned when neighbors notice Alex and hurriedly takes his son inside.
+Time passes and Alex, now four years old, is still floating around the house.
+When Alex and his father go for a walk, the father keeps him on a lead and loads his backpack with rocks to weigh him down.

-Much to his father's horror, Alex has escaped and is interacting with the other, confused children by floating.
-He hurriedly grabs Alex to leave the park, but Alex has a temper tantrum.
-He reacts in frustration by deeming Alex abnormal.
-Alex grounds himself and sadly pulls his hood over his head.
-As he looks at all the park attendees, his father, having answered his own question, cradles Alex in his arms and sits on the swing set, swinging back and forth to reinvigorate his son, and launches him in the air.
-Alex continues to fly as his father happily runs around underneath him.
+When they pass a playground, Alex escapes from his bondage and begins floating again.
+The father tries to drag Alex away from the park, but Alex's frustrated cries cause the father to label him as abnormal (the only moment of dialogue in the film).
+Alex grounds himself and begins to cry.
+Feeling remorseful, the father holds Alex in his arms and sits on the swing set, swinging back and forth to reinvigorate his son, and launches him into the air.
+Alex continues to float as his father happily runs underneath him.